Time to first decision*:

 BMJ Open Ophthalmology is owned by BMJ.

-The British Journal of Ophthalmology is an international peer-reviewed journal for ophthalmologists and visual science specialists.
+British Journal of Ophthalmology is an international peer-reviewed journal for ophthalmologists and visual science specialists.
 British Journal of Ophthalmology publishes clinical investigations, clinical observations, and clinically relevant laboratory investigations related to ophthalmology.
 It also provides major reviews and also publishes manuscripts covering regional issues in a global context.
-British Journal of Ophthalmology is owned by BMJ.

 The BMJ is a founding member of COPE (the Committee on Publication Ethics), which provides a forum for publishers and Editors of scientific journals to discuss issues relating to the integrity of the work submitted to or published in their journals.